pmeeny/CI-MS2-BicepMusicFanSite/README.md

 4. Top score is not displayed after 1st attempt results page.
 Fix was to  $("#top_score").show() to unhide the div

+5. After the mailing list mailing list modal closes the screen remains dark and the index isnt loading properly.
+Fix was to add $("#mailingListModal").modal("hide"); when submit button is clicked

 <br>

 ## Code Validators and Website Analysis